Fellow, College Lecturer and Director of Studies

 - University Lecturer in German at the Faculty of Modern and Medieval Languages

-After studying and working as a lecturer at Trinity College, Dublin, I came to Cambridge in 1998 to take up a lectureship in German in the MML Faculty.
-My undergraduate languages were German and Russian, and I have spent longer periods abroad in Moscow, Copenhagen and Göttingen.
+After studying and working as a lecturer at Trinity College, Dublin, she came to Cambridge in 1998 to take up a lectureship in German in the MML Faculty.
+Her doctoral dissertation was on verbal categories in Old Saxon.
+Her undergraduate languages were German and Russian, and she has spent longer periods abroad in Moscow, Copenhagen and Göttingen.

-I am a historical linguist, and I work on older stages of German and other Germanic languages.
-My doctoral dissertation was on verbal categories in Old Saxon, and my main current research interest is in Middle Low German, the language which was spoken by merchants associated with the Hanseatic League across Northern Europe from about 1350–1550.
-I collaborate with colleagues in Manchester and Gent on this project, which has major grant funding from the Government of Flanders.
+She has a particular research interest in Middle Low German, the language which was spoken by merchants associated with the Hanseatic League across Northern Europe from about 1350–1550.
+She collaborates with colleagues in Manchester and Gent on this project, which has major grant funding from the Government of Flanders.